osm-uk/osmuk2pgsql/README.md

 > "The wha?...(Thanks, but I probably won't bother)"

 ## architecture
+Latest stable Postgresql database with Postgis.

+Python 3.

+Data is from a subset extracted by Geofabrik.
+Their definition of 'Great Britain' is a rough polygon around the British mainland, the island or Ireland, and the Channel Islands.
+SQL is included to remove Eire features so that counts, etc. are correct for the OSMUK area.
+Currently undecided on whether to retain the complete coastline of Ireland.

+A minimal vector tile server and example Mapbox GL map.

 The first version is a bash shell script.
-As a prerequisite it requires postgresl, postgis, hstore, osm2pgsql, and wget to be installed.
+As a prerequisite it requires postgresl, postgis, hstore, osm2pgsql, wget and unzip to be installed.
 The script could install stuff for you but it gets complicated coping with Linux, Windows, Mac OS X, etc.

 Second version will most likely use Docker.

 ## alternatives
-OSM data can be explored quite quickly using country-specific Taginfo pages from Geofabrik:
+Explore OSM data quickly using country-specific Taginfo pages from Geofabrik:

 * http://taginfo.geofabrik.de/europe/great-britain/
 * http://taginfo.geofabrik.de/europe/great-britain/england/